 I often ride my bike to work.
-Most of the time, I eat lunch ‘in’ – right at the shop, taking a half hour break for some crisp air and a wistful look at the snow-capped mountains.
+Most of the time, I eat lunch ‘in’ – right at our label printing shop, taking a half hour break for some crisp air and a wistful look at the snow-capped mountains.
 And whenever I am in Old Town, I carry a few business cards (we produce ‘em!) to hand out to storekeepers.
 I try to make the most of my outings.

 Every business owner needs to be aware of his or her expenditures – whether that’s time or money.
 After all, it’s not how much you make – it’s how much you keep!

 Have you heard of Lean Working Practices?
 Well, I’m talking about Lean Lizard Practices!
 To work lean is to look at every single practice in a company and see if there is a simpler, faster, less wasteful way of accomplishing the same thing.
 OR deciding that that thing doesn’t need to be accomplished in the first place!

 And what determines if the task needs to be done at all?

 Whether it creates value for the customer.
 Using this approach and applying it with uncommon rigor, Toyota grew to be the biggest car company in the world.
 Their TPS way of doing things (Toyota Production System) got nicknamed: “Toyotism”.

 Here’s my version: Toddism.
 Different ways I’ve come up with to save business time and money.
 And our good green earth.

 - Give and receive on Freeshare.com – a trading site where every exchange is free, and things stay out of the landfills

 - Someone’s trash is someone else’s treasure!